raietracer/ActionPlatformerStarter/README.md

 My goal is — upon completion — for the entire set of scenes, resources, and scripts to live in one neat folder, ready to drag and drop into your own project.
 Alternatively, it will also serve as a clean and functional starter project for those building from scratch.

+Major credit to [Majikayo Games](https://www.youtube.com/@MajikayoGames) who's tutorial series was invaluable for getting the source engine air control feel.
+There are more mechanics from the same tutorial series being implemented such as the system for prop physics, stair and ladder handling, as well as the core for player picked interaction via SpringArm3D nodes using sphere shapes to check camera focus.

 ---

 ## Features